Our work empowers thousands of people who are deafblind or have complex disabilities to communicate, experience the world and fulfil their potential.

 What makes Sense different

 We put disabled people and their loved ones at the heart of everything we do.
-We have over 65 years of expertise in providing personalised support for people of all ages — from early life to adulthood.
+We have almost seventy years of expertise in providing personalised support for people of all ages — from early life to adulthood.

 We offer residential care, virtual support, and we have a network of centres in communities across the country.
 We also provide lifelong opportunities for disabled people to be creative and active through holidays, arts, sports, and wellbeing programmes.

 What we mean by complex disabilities

 People with complex disabilities tend to have two or more disabilities and experience unique barriers in daily life.
 This can make it harder to develop new skills, communicate and live independently.